The Paleo Paints

 Do you prefer hands-on learning?
 I offer workshops to share the information I’ve learned so far.
 Most are single day workshops, but some of the more advanced ones will meet more than once because the process can’t be finished in one day.

 Where to Find my Paleo Paints?

 You can also see them (and try them out!) in person on Sundays when I’m at the Kingston Square Arts.
 Check my schedule to see when and where I’ll be.

-I’ll also try to keep them stocked at Kingston Square Arts in Kingston, Arkansas, but availability is usually limited.
+I’ll try to keep them stocked at Kingston Square Arts in Kingston, Arkansas, but availability is usually limited.
 I ordinarily only make more paint when I need more for my paintings.
 There’s a corner of the gallery back by the register that belongs to Wild Ozark.
 Lots of excellent pottery and art in there, so it’s worth a stop if you’re going through town on the way to your outings on the Buffalo!

 Madison Woods is an author, artist, and Paleo Paint maker living

 with her husband in northwest Arkansas far off the beaten path.
 She uses Ozark pigments to create her paintings.

 I have a lot of derivative products like prints, stickers, note cards!
-Those are all at the Etsy shop, KSA gallery, and when I do events I bring some with me.
+Those are all at the KSA gallery, and when I do events I bring some with me.

 About The Artist